 now once you have install the upper and lower control arms on the driver side, put back all the bolts your removed and put back everything together and install the tire. and move to the passenger side.

 the passenger side will be easier. all you have to do is remove the two bolts holding the sway bar link. (green arrows)

-NOTE: on the picture the green arrows look like they are pointing to the two bolts you see on the pictures, but its the bolts I am talking about are actually under neath the bolts the you see on the picture.
+NOTE: This picture shows two green arrows pointing to the two bolts, but its the bolts I am talking about are actually under neath the bolts the you see on the arrows on this picture.

 installing and replacing these control arm links is straight forward process, you just have to be patient and not rush it and use the proper tools. here is a picture of where I had the air compressor while I worked on the truck next to my 300zx.